nforgeio/neonKUBE/Images/neon-registry-cache/README.md

 3. Configures Linux on all nodes to trust the certificates as well.

-4. Updates **/etc/hosts** on all cluster nodes with A records that map each manager node IP address to the corresponding host name.
+4. Updates **/etc/hosts** on all cluster nodes with A records that map each manager node IP address to the corresponding hostname.

 5. Configures the Docker systemd unit file with the list of with the manager registry cache URIs followed by the external authoritative registry URI.